Header

 Research interests

-• Socio-demographic disparities and inequalities in past epidemics/pandemics
+• Socio-demographic and socio-economic inequalities in historical epidemics and pandemics

-• Disparities and inequalities in mortality and morbidity trends
+• Long-term trends in mortality and morbidity inequalities

 Online Profiles